goacs2python2024summer-ghazaryan/module-3-team-tournament-turingcompete/README.md

-# Module 2 - Team Game Show
+# Module 2 - Team Game Show Strategies

 Please complete the problems on the assignment page as follows.